-This thoughtful approach led to the creation of one of the oldest tried-and-true setting powders on the market that has since become the No. 1 best-selling face powder on Amazon for 2019.
+This thoughtful approach led to the creation of one of the oldest tried-and-true setting powders on the market that has since become one of the No. 1 best-selling face powders on Amazon.

 Sacha Cosmetics’ Buttercup Setting Powder is described as “flash-friendly, finely milled” and shine-absorbing.
 It is said to produce a non-cakey finish and is available in three shades: buttercup, buttercup light and buttercup no color.